rf-rodrigues95/ASD-P1/README.md

-# ASD2024-Proj1

-This is the basis for the first project of Algorithms and Distributed Systems 2024/25 Edition.

-Questions should be sent to João Leitão
+# ASD 2024/25 Project 1

+## Authors

+- João Gonçalo Freitas Pereira 60096
+- Gonçalo Miguel Fernandes Virgínia 56773
+- Ricardo Filipe Rodrigues 72054

 ## Compiling and Running

-Use the command

-'''
+To compile the project:

-mvn clean compile package
+`mvn clean compile package`
-'''

-to generate in the target folder a asdProj.jar.
-This jar contains all classes and dependencias.

-The properties file must be adjusted for all required properties.
-You can complement properties on that file with additional options on the command line.
+This command will compile the project and generate a jar file in the target directory, containing all the dependencies.